Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 * Chose the operating system and software to put on it
 * Public and private instances can be used to create instances

 Google Kubernetes Engine (GKE) is Google's container orchestration system for automating, deploying, scaling, and managing contaienrs.
 It is built on open source Kubernetes and has the flexibility to integrate with on-premises Kubernetes.
 It uses compute engine instances as nodes in a cluster.
 A cluster is a group of nodes or Compute Engine instances.
-It is CaaS.
+It is considered CaaS.

 App Engine is a fully managed, serverless platform for developing and hosting web applications at scale (PaaS).
 It provisions servers and scales your app instances based on demand.
 It connects with other Google services seamlessly as well as Web Security Scanner.
 It is PaaS.

 Cloud Functions is a serverless execution environment for building and connecting cloud services.
 It consists of single, simple-purpose functions that are closed upon completion.
-It is FaaC.
+It is considered FaaC.

 Cloud Run is a fully managed compute platform for deploying and scaling containerized applications quickly and securely.
 It is built upon an open standard Knative.
 It abstracts away all infrastructure management.
-It is known as serverless for containers.
-It is FaaC.
+It is distinctively serverless for containers.
+It is considered FaaC.

 ### Storage and Database Options

-Cloud Storage is consistent, scalable, large-capacity, highly durable **objcet** storage.
+Cloud Storage is consistent, scalable, large-capacity, highly durable **object** storage.
 It has 11 9's of durability.
 Unlimited storage with no minimum object size.
 Use Cloud Storage for content delivery, data lakes, and backup.
 It is available in different storage classes and availability.

 Storage Classes:
 * Standard: Maximum availability, no limitations